Princely-O/Games-Gems-/README.md

 represented by a spaceship, will be able to steer within the screen space using the left and right arrow keys, while shooting lasers in the playspace.*

-*Enemies will fly in formation*
+* Used Shuriken Particle System to simulate combustions and fuel thrusters *Enemies will fly in formation*
 * Enemies will have an animation while in formation
 * Enemies will be spawned outside the playspace and fly into their formation positions